15 Crawlability Problems & How to Fix Them

 • Nofollow links (which tell Google not to follow the link or pass ranking strength to that page)

-• Redirect loops (when two pages redirect to each other to create an infinite loop)
+• Redirect loops (when two pages redirect to each other, creating an infinite loop)

 • Bad site structure